Himangshu205/CBTC/README.md

 # CBTC
-The aim if this project is to make a functioning to do list
+The aim for this project specific is to make a functioning to do list
 ---
 ## Features
 The languages that has been used in this are :-